denog/denog.github.io/de/meetings/denog17/pc.md

 <img height="200px" src="/images/meetings/denog17/pc_tim_kleefass.jpg" />
 </td>
 <td style="vertical-align:top">
-Tim started with DENOG2 conference and is engaged in the DENOG conference and meetup organisation since years.
-He's part of the PC since 2019 and since end of 2023 treasurer of the board.<br /><br />
+Tim first got involved with the DENOG community at the DENOG2 conference and has been actively engaged in organizing DENOG conferences and meetups for many years.
+He has been a member of the Program Committee since 2019 and has served as the board’s treasurer since the end of 2023.<br /><br />

-Besides being involved into Stuttgart-IX, his professional live brought him to BelWü, SWITCH, EXARING (waipu.tv), OneFiber Interconnect and since February 2024 as head of global network design to DE-CIX.
+In addition to his involvement with Stuttgart-IX, Tim’s professional journey has taken him through roles at BelWü, SWITCH, EXARING (waipu.tv), and OneFiber Interconnect.
+Since February 2024, he has been working at DE-CIX as Head of Global Network Design.
 </td>
 </tr>
 </table>